Chief00/Windows/RiskView/README.md

 * ###### Error Debugging
 Show what errors have occurred in the log, including the error "Problem Opening File"
 * ###### Uninstall loading/processing output
-When Uninstalling or upgrading output "Processing" and "Done"
+When Uninstalling or upgrading better output "Processing" and "Done"